 Yes, prices remain up, however, the most noticeable take away is 36% fewer homes for sale than the same period last year.
 Is this a result of Covid?
 Certainly the virus has had a part, that said inventory from January 1- March 1, 2020 compared to January 1 to March 1, 2019 was actually down even more … almost 39%!

 The point?
 Inventory has been extremely low for months, going back well before we ever heard of the Covid-19.
 Interest rates are low, supply is low, demand remains relatively high.
 Not much has changed.
-Life goes on, babies are being born, people are getting married, some, unfortunately are getting divorced … many people still need to buy or sell a home.
+Life goes on, babies are being born, people are getting married, some are pondering to move to a military relocation, some, unfortunately are getting divorced … many people still need to buy or sell a home.